How many Russians have died in Ukraine? Data shows what Moscow hides

 To do so, they relied on a statistical concept popularized during the COVID-19 pandemic called excess mortality.
 Drawing on inheritance records and official mortality data, they estimated how many more men under age 50 died between February 2022 and May 2023 than normal.

 Neither Moscow nor Kyiv gives timely data on military losses, and each is at pains to amplify the other side’s casualties.
 Russia has publicly acknowledged the deaths of just over 6,000 soldiers.
 Reports about military losses have been repressed in Russian media, activists and independent journalists say.
-Documenting the dead has become an act of defiance, and those who do so face harassment and potential criminal charges.
+Documenting the dead has become an act of defiance; those who do so face harassment and potential criminal charges.

 Despite such challenges, Mediazona and the BBC’s Russian Service, working with a network of volunteers, have used social media postings and photographs of cemeteries across Russia to build a database of confirmed war deaths.
 As of July 7, they had identified 27,423 dead Russian soldiers.